Cool as three Fonzies.

 It now seems that Glide’s place in Australian music history, is of unfulfilled popular success (as compared to You Am I, for example) but extreme talent.
 They have influenced lyrical guitar bands and music fans since then, yet few outside of those circles have heard of them.
 If you search for “Glide (band) “ on Wikipedia, you get redirected to Will Sergeant’s (Echo and the Bunnymen) entry, as it is the moniker he used for his foray into “experimental, ambient and psychedelic instrumental music“.
 If you Google “William Arthur Glide”, you get a series of articles about “the greatest band you’ve never heard of”; kind of like this one.

-For more background, here’s a good interview with Jason K and Andy Kelly via Mess and Noise, about the tribute shows.
+For more background, here’s an interview with Jason K via the Digging a hole blog, about the tribute shows.
 It’s interesting to read what Jason thought about the band’s career.